scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 Many research efforts have analysed whether such properties could be achieved by extending the existing Internet architecture.
 But as described in {{existing-protocols}}, tradeoffs between properties would be unavoidable when exclusively relying on or extending existing protocols.

 The following paragraphs describe the key properties of SCION's core components.
-They then describe the components' mutual dependencies and their relation with existing protocols.
+It then describes the components' mutual dependencies and their relation with existing protocols.

 # Minimal stack - core components
 In order to establish end-to-end connectivity, SCION relies on three main components.